codezilla2018/WiCard/README.md

 All the services are Free and Open Source

+## 7. Future Developments

++ Develop the Application upto sending Photo ID Profile through the WIFI.
++ Share WiCard through the Internet.
++ Share WiCards to the Social Media.

 ## 7. References

 + Official Android Doumentation
 + P Joby, Abby.
 (2016).
 Socket Programming WIFI Chat APP For Android Smartphone.
 10.13140/RG.2.1.3692.2483.